- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

-When not working or in class, students and faculty alike can be found playing pool or ping-pong in the Mohr Student Center, checking email or studying at the Donnelley and Lee Library, or working out in the new Sports Center, which opened in April 2010.
-The Caf is a hot spot at lunchtime where made-to-order wraps and pasta are as popular as the brownie bar (okay, almost as popular).
-There are also a number of smaller cafés in some of the residence halls, the sports center, and the library.
+When not working or in class, students and faculty alike can be found playing pool or ping-pong in the Mohr Student Center, checking email or studying at the Donnelley and Lee Library, or working out in the new Sports and Rec Center.
 The College also has an art gallery that features professional art work as well as student pieces for public viewing.

 The train to Chicago is a half-mile walk from campus.